novalug/novalug_zola/content/presentations/20_september_2025.md

 _Meeting Details:_
 * When: 20 September 2025, 10am to Noon
-  * Streaming starts at 10:30am
+  * This meeting will not be streamed.
 * Where: [Bluemont Room, Arlington Central Library](/meetings/location-acl-bluemont).

 Slides: TBD